Best Inflatable Kayak Australia 2025

 Packed Size - 82x57x43cm

-Overall - High quality, but needs improvements on performance
+Overall - High quality, but performance and comfort needs tweaks

 Razor Kayaks Edge Pro